junesirius/junesirius.github.io/_posts/others/2023-04-15-AI-In-between.md

 > Luca is from the fictional country of Castellano, a charming coastal nation in Europe known for its colorful architecture and rich culinary tradition.
 Castellano is a small but proud country, and its people are fiercely loyal to their heritage and traditions.
 Luca grew up in a close-knit community where everyone knows each other, and his family has a long history of producing skilled artisans and craftsmen.
 As a native Spanish speaker, Luca effortlessly blends in with the vibrant and diverse culture of New York City, where he now lives and works.

-(Not too bad, but also, randomly create character isn't that easy to make it wrong.
+(Not too bad, but also, randomly created character isn't that easy to make it wrong.

-"effortless blends in": this emphasize seems suspicious, those two bounty hunters (Boba Ffeter)) could start enjoy the cake and food before others arrive, and place more with cats if we want.
+"effortlessly blends in": this emphasize seems suspicious, feel a little to deliberate.

 ```
 Suggest some more names for them including first name and last name, all better to have some meaningful meanings and reflective of their origins and maybe personalities.
 ```

-(Full space searching, trying to get all the combination and having guards all looking at the stage.)
+(Full space searching, trying to get all the combination and find some good names.)

 <br>